Alpac Capital: History

 Alpac Capital was founded in 2013.
 Besides its global headquarters in Lisbon, the firm also has regional offices in Budapest and Dubai.

 Alpac Capital's CEO Pedro Vargas David, is well established in the government of Hungarian PM Viktor Orbán and is the son of Mario David, one of Orbán's advisers.
 Due to Orbán's repeated media violations, where he influences media regulators to punish any and all journalists who negatively report on his or his government's actions, Alpac Capital's purchase of Euronews from Naguib Sawiris was put under increased scrutiny as an attempt by Orbán to influence wider European politics.

 On April 18, 2024, the International Federation of Journalists called for a European parliamentary inquiry into the Hungarian government's influence over Euronews via Alpac Capital due to Euronews attempting to influence the 2024 European Parliament election.

 On May 31, 2024, Alpac Capital was fined €100,000 by the Portuguese Securities Market Commission for failing to prevent money laundering and terrorist financing.
 The specific charges were failures to comply with the obligation to obtain customer identification data, to obtain counterparty identification data in various respects, to assess the quality of beneficiaries, to adopt additional due diligence procedures, to take enhanced measures about the customer and the counterparty, and to notify the termination of the duties of the person responsible for compliance and to replace that person.

+In May 2026 the United Group reached an agreement with Alpac Capital to sell Adria News Network.